vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 140 16 vavada), Bh X 58 1, XI 3048, XI Jalandhara-A (bill) No 13 46 (Devi 31 25 Indraprastha is only one of five

-was called Visvamalli on it), 22 64 prasthas, the others berag Sonepat,
+was called Viśvamalli on it), 22 64 prasthas, the others berag Sonepat,

 (hull sacred to pitrs), according lo Panipat, Pilpat and Baghpat